Vegetarian Cookout Recipes

-For this vegetarian BBQ sandwich, skip the bun and serve your barbecue sandwich on grilled bread or even a lettuce leaf!
-You can make your bread gluten-free or use an old fashioned sourdough to make a low fodmap sandwich!
+For this vegetarian BBQ sandwich, skip the bun and serve your barbecue sandwich on grilled bread or perhaps even a lettuce leaf!
+You can make your bread gluten-free or use an old-fashioned sourdough to make a low fodmap sandwich!

 Makes 6 servings

 2 (8 ounce) package of tempeh (I love our local Smiling Hara Hempeh and their Raspberry Habanero Flavor would work well instead of my barbecue sauce)

 1 recipe of Summer Cabbage Slaw Recipe (below)